Why Is Your Electric Oven Not Heating but Stove Top Is

 Electric Oven Is Not Working but the Stovetop Is

-Electric home appliances play a significant role in our daily routine and we can’t imagine the kitchen without an oven.
-In our century of the Internet, it’s not a problem to look for a piece of advice on what to do watching DIY videos.
-But if you are not sure that you can cope with it by yourself, we recommend contacting highly trained experts at Fix Appliances CA.
+Electric home appliances play a significant role in our daily routine, and we can’t imagine the kitchen without an oven.
+In our century of the Internet, it’s not a problem to look for a piece of advice on what to do when watching DIY videos.
+But if you are unsure that you can cope with it by yourself, we recommend contacting highly trained experts at Fix Appliances CA.

 - No Power Source.
 For any electrical equipment, this is where you should look first.
 Almost every electric oven requires 240 volts of AC current.
 A simple tripped breaker may disrupt the electricity flow to any legs and in that case, your oven won’t get any power and won’t start.